vcz-fr/TheFollowUp/_posts/2014/11/2014-11-10-firefox-developer-edition.md

     url: "https://www.mozilla.org/en-US/firefox/developer/"
     dead: false

-tweet: "A browser for Web Developers, by Mozilla"
+message: "A browser for Web Developers, by Mozilla"
 ---

 ## Update from the 6th of June 2021